binomialhq/poly/doc/SPECIFICATION.md

 * Consider validators as a way to ellaborate on what a given Template is supposed to accept.
 Validators can be regular or context-free;

+* The Location attribute is deeply coupled with the HTTP protocol, and thus support for other transport schemes is compromised.
+Future revisions should put this into consideration;

+* It's not known how to handle Unicode strings, or their respective encodings.
+As it currently stands, it would appear that the declaration forces services to support any kind of string, whatever the encoding, and that might not be too realistic;

 * This document is not final and several constructs are still being added to this specification.
 The major ones being considered are `group`, `rest`,